 This amazing toy has been designed with Miss La Motte Merino yarn in double knit (8ply) weight, with thinner yarn for his eyes.

 Using merino wool will help you create a long lasting toy that will be loved by your children and then passed on through the generations.

 The pattern is written in US terminology and is rated as an intermediate-level project.

 It is very well written and easy to follow with more than 230 photos as well as extra tips to guide you through.

 As this is quite a complex project be sure you pay careful attention to the directions as you will have to switch out your hook sizes quite a few times.

-You download it as a PDF that you can print at home so you don’t have to wait around for the mailman to deliver it!
+You get it as a PDF that you can print at home so you don’t have to wait around for the mailman to deliver it!

-As you can see you can make Apollo in so many different colour-ways, and he is such a fun and therapeutic project once you’ve made one you’ll be itching to make another!
+As you can see you can make Apollo in so many different color-ways, and he is such a fun and therapeutic project once you’ve made one you’ll be itching to make another!